 - The third brief outlines considerations for scaling up the implementation of sexuality education as a partner violence prevention strategy.

 We wrote a series of blogs to reflect on various aspects of programme implementation and research methodology.
 These reflect the perspectives and experiences of different members of our project team from Mexfam, IPPF/WHR and LSHTM.

-- Comprehensive sexuality education as a tool to transform gender norms (2020).
-English and Spanish.
+- Comprehensive sexuality education as a tool to transform gender norms (2020) (English).

-- The scope of comprehensive sexuality education in the identification, referral, and care of survivors of intimate partner violence (2020).
-English and Spanish
+- The scope of comprehensive sexuality education in the identification, referral, and care of survivors of intimate partner violence (2020) (English).

 - Comprehensive Sexuality Education to prevent intimate partner violence among adolescents and youth (2020).

 - Can sexuality education can help prevent partner violence?
 (2019).